raspberrypilearning/catch-the-bus/en/step_3.md

 + next costume
 end
 ```
 --- /task ---

+--- task ---

+**Test:** Click on the code to see the Scratch walk to the bus.

+--- /task ---

-Scratch cat currently stops when it reaches the bus.
+Now we want Scratch cat to enter the bus.
 Sprites can hide and show themselves so they are not always visible on the Stage.
+You will get Scratch cat to hide so it looks like it is catching the bus.

 --- task ---

-Add a hide block to Scratch cat when it reaches to the bus:
+Add a block to `hide`{:class="block3looks"} Scratch cat when it reaches to the bus:

 ![Scratch cat sprite](images/scratch-cat-sprite.png)